-11 Dead, 6 Missing: The Latest on the Branson Duck Boat Sinking
+13 Dead, 4 Missing: The Latest on the Branson Duck Boat Sinking

-Eleven people are dead and six remain missing after an amphibious duck boat with tourists on board sank in a heavy storm near Branson, Missouri on Thursday.
+Thirteen people are dead and four remain missing after an amphibious duck boat with tourists on board sank in a heavy storm near Branson, Missouri on Thursday.

 The boat, from Ride the Ducks Branson, was one of two vessels caught in a heavy storm that rolled into the area about 7 p.m.
 Videos posted on local media showed two boats struggling to make it to shore on Table Rock Lake amid heavy windy and choppy waters.

 There were 31 people – 29 passengers and two crew members – aboard the capsized boat, according to the Stone County Sheriff’s Office.
+On Friday morning, the Missouri State Highway Patrol recovered two more bodies, raising the death toll to 13.

-Eleven people have been confirmed dead, including children.
-Seven people were taken to the hospital.
-Six people are still missing.
+Thirteen people have been confirmed dead, including children.
+Four people are still missing.
+Fourteen survived, with seven taken to hospital.
+Those who died ranged in age from 1 to 70 years old, according to Missouri State Highway Patrol Sgt.
+Jason Pace.

 Divers called off the search about 11:30 p.m. on Thursday.
 The Missouri Highway Patrol Dive Team began working to recover the missing bodies on Friday, according to Ozarks First.